-Bev teaches a a first year seminar called Burning Our Planet (FYS 284), an introductory course on Global Change (GEO 109), intermediate courses in Environmental Geochemistry (GEO 240) and Hydrogeology (ESGE 226), advanced courses in Biogeochemistry and Paleoclimatology (GEO 367) and Stable Isotopes and Past Environments (GEO 340).
-She has taught/co-taught short terms on Coastal Hazards (GEO s36) which entails field work in Iceland and the Netherlands, and Field Methods in Geology (ESGE 21).
+Bev teaches first year seminars titled Coastal Hazards (FYS 476) or Burning Our Planet (FYS 284), an introductory course on Global Change (EACS 109), intermediate courses in Environmental Geochemistry (EACS 240) and Hydrogeology (ESEA 226), advanced courses in Biogeochemistry and Paleoclimatology (EACS 367) and Stable Isotopes and Past Environments (EACS 340).
+Occasionally, Coastal Hazards or Hydrogeology are taught as short term units.
 Bev often integrates student research projects into her classes.
-Topics such as the water quality of the Androscoggin River are investigated at all levels, for example.
+Students investigate various aspects of the Androscoggin River at all levels of the curriculum, for example.